 Raising a giving child means letting them practice giving.
-Set the limits they need to work within, including financial and/or time and then let them come up with their own ideas.
+Set the limits they need to work within, including financial and/or time.
+Then, let them come up with their own ideas.
 This is especially helpful during the holidays when needs seem to be greater for so many and a child’s wants can often become stressful for parents.

 A person cannot love both God and money (or possessions), so start transforming your children into loving givers who have hearts that are devoted to being God’s servants.